Updated: Dec 2, 2022

 You refused unwanted advances or spoke up against abuse to defend a colleague.

-You requested for accommodation due to a disability or to follow a religious activity.
+You requested accommodation due to a disability or to follow a religious activity.

 You asked managers or peers about salary details to uncover unequal pay.

-It is necessary to remember that engaging in the complaint process is covered under all conditions from workplace harassment and retaliation.
+It is necessary to remember that engaging in the complaint process is covered under all conditions, from workplace harassment and California Employment Law Retaliation.
 Other actions that condemn discrimination in the workplace are protected as long as the worker acted on the belief that California labor laws were being violated.
 Participating in covered practices, however, does not inherently shield personnel from punishment or dismissal.

-Employers should punish or even terminate workers if the adverse action is caused by non-retaliatory and non-discriminatory motives.
-However, our employment attorneys in Los Angeles also represented employees who experienced adverse action made against them for protesting or engaging in the complaint process where there has been discrimination or abuse in the workplace.
+Employers should punish or even terminate workers if non-retaliatory and non-discriminatory motives cause adverse action.
+However, our Employment Lawyers in Los Angeles also represented employees who experienced adverse action made against them for protesting or engaging in the complaint process where there has been discrimination or abuse in the workplace.
 Employers in California are not allowed to do anything when an employee is engaged in a legal activity that would prevent anyone from opposing or complaining about potential discrimination.
-If this is your case, you should immediately consult with one of our pre-screened employment lawyers in Los Angeles.
+If this is your case, you should immediately consult with one of our pre-screened Los Angeles Employment Lawyers.